MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

 ## Step 1: Download files needed for this integration

-This article has two associated flow packages, an Excel spreadsheet containing sample questions and answers, and a 22-minute video showing the steps for the entire integration.
+This article has two associated flow packages and an Excel spreadsheet containing sample questions and answers.

 1. Download the files from [Technical community: Yammer FAQ integration](https://downloads.microsoft.com).